Materials and Techniques

 Participants: Dudley Zoo; 20th Century Society; Rowan Technologies.
 Further phases of research are under discussion with Laboratoire de Recherche des Monuments Historiques and the Getty Conservation Institute.

 Weathering tests are being carried out to compare and evaluate the performance of commercially available exterior paints for woodwork, as an alternative to lead-based paints.
 The tests have been in progress initially at the Paint Research Association’s lab at Hampton, Middlesex and now at Melton Mowbray, Leicestershire.
 Thirty-four different paints have been applied to softwood panels fixed on to racks at 45° facing south; each year of exposure is equivalent to two years on a vertical surface.
 Weather conditions are monitored and observations made on loss of colour, surface finish, cracking and mould growth.
-Testing is to continue for two further years to provide data on the best performing paints after the equivalent of 10 years exposure.
+Testing is continuing in order to provide data on the best performing paints after the equivalent of 10 years exposure.

-Programme and progress: Weathering tests have been carried out since 2011.
-Exposure trials will continue to 2020 and the final report will be published in 2021.
+Weathering tests have been carried out since 2011.
+Exposure trials will continue and we expect the final report will be published in 2023.

 Contact for all above projects: [email protected]